 James Ussher constructed a circle of correspondents that spread across the religious boundaries and disciplinary fields of seventeenth-century Europe.
 He has justifiably been described as Trinity College Dublin's greatest scholar and one of the most influential intellectuals of early modern Europe.
 His correspondence reflects his political and ecclesiastical role at the head of the Church of Ireland at a crucial time of forging its identity as a separate enclave from the Church of England but it is his scholarly network which reveals his pivotal role in Irish, British and European intellectual life.
 This edition of the Ussher correspondence provides a vital research tool for anyone interested in the connections between Irish and European intellectual, cultural, religious and political life in the first half of the seventeenth-century.
-ISBN 978-1-874280-89-7 in 3 volumes, xlix + 1189 pp plus indexes, epsilon 130, 2015

-Elizabethanne Boran is Librarian of the Edward Worth Library, Dr Steevens' Hospital, Dublin.
-Elizabethanne Boran's magnificent three volumes... there are few better inductions into the world of seventeenth-century scholarship. - ALISTAIR HAMILTON, TIMES LITERARY SUPPLEMENT The correspondence of Daniel O'Connell, Volume III, 1824-1828 Maurice R. O'Connell, editor
+ISBN 978-1-874280-89-7, slipcased, xlix + 1189 pp plus indexes (in 3 volumes), €130, 2015 Elizabethanne Boran's magnificent three volumes ... there are few better inductions into the world of seventeenthcentury scholarship. - ALISTAIR HAMILTON, TIMES LITERARY SUPPLEMENT The correspondence of Daniel O'Connell, Volume III, 1824-1828 Maurice R. O'Connell, editor